projectatomic/vagrant-service-manager/README.md

 3                | Vagrant box is not running and must be before this command can succeed 126              | A service inside the box is not running / Command invoked cannot execute

+## IP Address Detection

+There is no standarized way of detection Vagrant box IP addresses.
+This code uses the last IPv4 address available from the set of configured addresses that are *up*.  i.e. if eth0, eth1, and eth2 are all up and have IPv4 addresses, the address on eth2 is used.

 ## Get Involved/Contact Us